GIVE metadata project

 Much of the content in meemoo’s archive is currently not adequately described.
 The fourth project in GIVE, Gecoördineerd Initiatief voor Vlaamse Erfgoeddigitalisering (Coordinated Initiative for Flemish Heritage Digitisation), is therefore completely dedicated to metadata.
 In this project, we’re investigating the possibilities of an automatic description process – a crucial step to improve findability and re-use.

 At meemoo, we archive a vast number of audio and video files from cultural, media and heritage organisations.
-The counter is currently at over 6 million items in total, with 2 million items consisting of audiovisual content.
+At the end of 2022, the counter was at over 6.5 million items in total, with 2 million items consisting of audiovisual content.
 Where do all these files come from?
 We’ve successfully digitised a large proportion of the audiovisual carriers in Flemish cultural archives over recent years, and meemoo’s archive system also accommodates born-digital content.

 The solution is found by adding and expanding metadata, but catching up on all this work manually is a hopeless task – processing metadata by hand takes a long time.
 That’s why we’re focusing on an automatic description process using techniques such as artificial intelligence (AI), machine learning (link in Dutch) and computer vision.

 Meemoo is responsible for organising and coordinating the GIVE metadata project.
 We’re opting for services and algorithms that have already been developed as much as possible for this, and cooperating with external suppliers for the implementation.
 This means we will not need to train or roll out any or only a limited number of new models, unless there is no other option available.

 What are we planning?